 Regulatory rounds are one of the key features of the Occupational Medicine Elective.

 Residents meet daily as a group for one hour with their preceptor for a didactic session.
 During these encounters, the residents will review their current cases and projects with each other and the attending physician.
 This provides an educational forum to emphasize teaching points, identify opportunities for project improvement and monitor project progress.
-The attending staff may also use this time to help the residents prepare for the American Board of Preventive Medicine Board Certification in Occupational Medicine, as well as to present teaching cases from the Office of Occupational Medicine.
+The attending staff may also use this time to help the residents prepare for the American Board of Preventive Medicine Board Certification in Occupational Medicine, as well as to present teaching cases from the Office of Occupational Medicine and Nursing.

 Through a combination of resident-based learning and direct preceptor supervision, resident physicians receive individualized attention and continuous opportunities for the advancement of professional knowledge.
 Ultimately, regulatory rounds provide an interactive opportunity for resident education.